- Email notifications are not being received

 - This issue can be resolved by implementing Single Sender as described below.

-If this is the case, then your email server may think these emails are now spoofing emails as the FROM address domain will differ from the actual email originating domain.
+- If this is the case, your email server may think these emails are now spoofing emails as the FROM address domain will differ from the actual email originating domain.

-In this scenario your (customer) IT team will have to perform additional security changes on the receiving email server end to make sure these emails are accepted and delivered to end-users, using the referenced solutions in this article.
+- In this scenario your IT Department will have to perform additional security changes on the receiving email server end to make sure these emails are accepted and delivered to end-users, using the referenced solutions in this article.

 SENDER POLICY FRAMEWORK (SPF)